Also called the pituitary gland is the endocrine system gland that secretes hormones directly into the bloodstream.

-Starting with the posterior lobe, an ADH deficiency will increase our thirst and urination.
+An ADH deficiency will increase our thirst and urination, starting with the posterior lobe.

-The lack of prolactin will inevitably lead to an inability to breastfeed, which to this day can not be treated.
+The lack of prolactin will inevitably lead to an inability to breastfeed, which can not be treated today.

-TSH deficiency has symptoms similar to those of a compromised thyroid gland, including fatigue, memory loss, and body weakness.
+TSH deficiency has symptoms similar to a compromised thyroid gland, including fatigue, memory loss, and body weakness.

-The lack of LH or FSH will result in a decrease in libido , irregular menstruation, erectile dysfunction and mood swings.
+The lack of LH or FSH will decrease libido, irregular menstruation, erectile dysfunction, and mood swings.

-ACTH deficiency will cause nausea, body aches, lack of appetite and even low blood sugar and blood pressure.
+ACTH deficiency will cause nausea, body aches, lack of appetite, and even low blood sugar and pressure.

 Insufficient secretion of vasopressin underlies diabetes insipidus, a condition in which the body loses the ability to concentrate urine.